-- Place the patient in a slight Trendelenburg position as tolerated to reduce the risk of air embolism.
-If the femoral approach is used, place the patient in a supine position. - 2.
+- 1. Place the patient in a supine position. - 2.
 Prep and drape the puncture site as required. - 3.
-Carefully remove the catheter from the package, leaving on the catheter membrane cover. - Remove the caps from the IN and OUT Luers.
-With the catheter cover in place, fill the syringe (5 cc or larger) with sterile saline and attach the syringe to the female IN Luer.
+Carefully remove the catheter from the package, leaving on the catheter membrane cover. - 4.
+Remove the caps from the IN and OUT Luers.
+With the catheter cover in place, fill a syringe (5 cc or larger) with sterile saline and attach the syringe to the female IN Luer.